BlueDrink9/homophoner-talon/README.md

 ## Usage/how it works

+### Inputting a single homophone as a command

-` phony [homophone] [context word]` - Simply say this, where the context word is a word that is related in meaning to the homophone you are trying to select.
+`phony [homophone] [context word]` - Simply say this, where the context word is a word that is related in meaning to the homophone you are trying to select.
 For example, for the homophone two, you might use number.

+Assuming you are using community, you can also use word formatters with the homophone, like this:
+`word there as in possession` will output "their", or `proud there as in possession` will output "Their".

+### Usage in phrases or dictation mode

+This is to be determined once I have liaised with the community maintainers

 ### Settings and configuration